 These beautiful period style valves will develop a rich patina on the brass over time, giving them that original Victorian look.
 To maintain the traditional shine of the brass surface, the valves can be polished if required.
 The valves feature a wheel-head handle in black made from real wood.

-These are some of our favourites - https://www.thevictorianemporium.com/store/product/farringdon-thermostatic-radiator-valve-in-unlaquered-brass.
+These are some of our favourites - Farringdon Thermostatic or Manual Radiator valve in Unlaquered Brass.

-You can select any of our solid brass curtain pole products in a polished but unlaquered finish so that the curtain pole and accessories will naturally age over time.
+You can select any of our solid brass curtain pole products in a polished but unlacquered finish so that the curtain pole and accessories will naturally age over time.